Sugarland Mountain Trail

 Sugarland Mountain is a massive ridge that stretches nearly 10 miles, and runs perpendicular to the main crest of the Smokies.
 The mountain intersects the crest at the summit of 6188-foot Mount Collins.

-Roughly four-tenths of a mile from the trailhead you'll reach an opening in the canopy that provides a pretty good view of the Gatlinburg area.
-From this perch you'll be able to see a couple of the taller buildings in the area.
+At roughly four-tenths of a mile from the trailhead you'll reach an opening in the canopy that provides a pretty good view of the Gatlinburg area during the winter months.
+From this perch you'll be able to see a couple of the taller buildings in the area - when there aren't any leaves on the trees.

 At seven-tenths of a mile the trail begins to level out, and then shortly thereafter, begins heading downhill.
-As you proceed downward you'll have some pretty good views of Mt.
+As you proceed downward you'll enjoy some pretty good views of Mt.
 LeConte and Brushy Mountain towards the east.
-From this point forward the trail quietly meanders its way to Huskey Gap, and offers hikers all the solitude they could possibly wish for.
+From this point forward the trail quietly meanders along as it makes its way towards Huskey Gap, while offering hikers all the solitude they could possibly wish for.

 As you continue along you'll find a spot that offers some pretty good views of Mt.
 LeConte and Sugarland Mountain, albeit through the trees.
 Although not a clear view, it might be one of the best views of LeConte in terms of seeing its massive size.